zulip/zulip/docs/git/zulip-tools.md

 ## Set up git repo script

+**Extremely useful**.
 In the `tools` directory of [zulip/zulip][github-zulip-zulip] you'll find a bash script `setup-git-repo`.
-This script installs the Zulip pre-commit hook.
-This hook will run each time you `git commit` to automatically run Zulip's linters on just the files that the commit modifies.
+This script installs a pre-commit hook, which will run each time you `git commit` to automatically run [Zulip's linter suite](../testing/linters.html) on just the files that the commit modifies (which is really fast!).
 The hook passes no matter the result of the linter, but you should still pay attention to any notices or warnings it displays.

 It's simple to use.
 Make sure you're in the clone of zulip and run the following: